userdive/agent.js/docs/plugins.md

 title: Plugins
 ---

+Agent.js allows you to add custom scripts via a plugin architecture.
-You can write functionaly scripts as plugin to help solve probrem and to aid in measure the action.
+The scripts to help solving problems or to aid measuring end-user actions.

 ## Defining a plugin

-Plugins can registere to agent via `provide` command.
+Plugins can register to agent via `provide` command.
 It must invoke with the name of the plugin as the first argument followed by the plugin's constructor.
 `provide` command register to agent with userdive command queue.